onsi/biloba/docs/index.md

 But `checkboxes`, `radio` buttons, and `<select multiple>` elements all behavior differently.
 Biloba rationalizes all these differences for you through `GetValue`/`SetValue`/`HaveValue`

+When Biloba sets a value it does the following:
+- focus the element
+- update its value (either by setting `el.value` or `el.checked` or `el.selected` etc.)
+- blur the element
+- dispatch an `input` event
+- dispatch a `change` event

+That should get _most_ web applications to realize that a form input has been set.
+Some applications, though, may be wired up to keyboard events.
+Unfortunately it is not possible to simulate these atomically in JavaScript (for security reasons, the browser does not allow synthetic key events to actually type in the application); for these cases you'll need to use `chromedp`s [SendKeys](https://pkg.go.dev/github.com/chromedp/chromedp#SendKeys).

 #### Working with Checkboxes

 When `selector` refers to a checkbox: